 Many of the tools you’d expect to find in a CMS are included in HubSpot’s CMS, including a domain manager, file manager, drag-and-drop content editor, staging environment, design and blogging tools, and so on.

 You will have access to other HubSpot resources that can help power your inbound marketing campaign, such as CTAs, lead forms, marketing automation, conversational marketing software, multilingual support, list segmentation, live chat, email, and reporting, in addition to these site building tools.
 To add these features to your site, you’d have to use third-party apps like several other CMS platforms.

 CMS Hub is unique among other networks in that it can be used in conjunction with HubSpot CRM.
 You’ll be able to easily maintain and improve your relationships with your contacts if you have all of your customer data in the same location as your website.
-You can dynamically customise your content based on a visitor’s location, computer, language, the pages they’ve visited on your site, or any other information stored in your CRM right from your HubSpot dashboard.
-You’ll be able to personalise the whole customer experience right from the start.
+You can dynamically customize your content based on a visitor’s location, computer, language, the pages they’ve visited on your site, or any other information stored in your CRM right from your HubSpot dashboard.
+You’ll be able to personalize the whole customer experience right from the start.

 You and your guests won’t have to worry about your site’s security with HubSpot.
-Your site is protected from DDoS attacks, hackers, possible harassment, and other anomalies thanks to the platform’s global CDN, Web Application Firewall, included SSL, and dedicated security team.
+Your site is protected from DDoS attacks, hackers, possible harassment, and other anomalies thanks to the platform’s global CDN, Web Application Firewall, including SSL, and dedicated security team.